 Specialised Energy Investment Fund (Equity)

 - For IPPs:

 - Late stage (equity partner, pre-EPC contract + debt financing)

 - Application document requirements are unspecified

 Denham Capital is a sustainable infrastructure investment firm specialising in equity, infrastructure and debt.
 Denham Capital invests in sectors central to economic and energy transitions in emerging economies.

-Houston, Texas; London, UK; Perth, Australia
+Jersey City, NJ USA; Houston, TX USA; London, UK; Perth, Australia